containifyci/feller/.github/actions/setup-feller/README.md

 Feller is a lightweight secret management tool optimized for GitHub Actions environments that can parse Teller configuration files and handle secrets efficiently.

+> **Note**: This action provides seamless integration for Feller in GitHub workflows.

 ## Features

 - **Cross-platform support**: Works on Linux, macOS, and Windows runners